apache/beam/sdks/python/apache_beam/examples/inference/README.md

 PyTorch implementation of RunInference, and then writes the predictions to a text file in GCS.

-### Data
-Data related to RunInference has been staged in `gs://apache-beam-ml/` for use with these example pipelines:
+### Dataset and model for Image Classification

 <!---
-Add once benchmark test is released
+TODO: Add once benchmark test is released
-- `gs://apache-beam-ml/testing/inputs/it_mobilenetv2_imagenet_validation_inputs.txt`:
+- `gs://apache-beam-ml/testing/inputs/imagenet_validation_inputs.txt`:
   text file containing the GCS paths of the images of all 5000 imagenet validation data
     - gs://apache-beam-ml/datasets/imagenet/raw-data/validation/ILSVRC2012_val_00000001.JPEG
     - ...
     - gs://apache-beam-ml/datasets/imagenet/raw-data/validation/ILSVRC2012_val_00050000.JPEG
 -->
-- `gs://apache-beam-ml/testing/inputs/imagenet_validation_inputs.txt/`:
+- `gs://apache-beam-ml/testing/inputs/it_imagenet_validation_inputs.txt/`:
   text file containing the GCS paths of the images of a subset of 15 imagenet validation data
     - gs://apache-beam-ml/datasets/imagenet/raw-data/validation/ILSVRC2012_val_00000001.JPEG